-- Distributions that you rolled over, including distributions made in 2006 and rolled over after December 31, 2006 (outstanding rollovers). - Recharacterizations. - Distributions that are a return of contributions under Return of IRA Contributions on page 4. - Distributions made on or after age 591⁄2 if you made a contribution (including a conversion) for 1998, 1999, 2000, or 2001. - Qualified charitable distributions.
-For details, see the instructions for Form 1040, lines 15a and 15b; Form 1040A, lines 11a and 11b; or Form 1040NR, lines 16a and 16b. - Distributions made upon death or due to disability if you made a contribution (including a conversion) for 1998, 1999, 2000, or 2001. - Distributions that are incident to divorce.
+- Recharacterizations. - Distributions that are a return of contributions under Return of IRA Contributions on page 4. - Distributions made on or after age 591⁄2 if you made a contribution (including a conversion) for 2002 or an earlier year. - A one-time distribution to fund an HSA.
+For details, see Pub.
+969. - Qualified charitable distributions.
+For details, see the instructions for Form 1040, lines 15a and 15b; Form 1040A, lines 11a and 11b; or Form 1040NR, lines 16a and 16b. - Distributions made upon death or due to disability if you made a contribution (including a conversion) for 2002 or an earlier year. - Distributions that are incident to divorce.
 The transfer of part or all of your Roth IRA to your spouse under a divorce or separation agreement is not taxable to you or your spouse.